sflavelle/writing/Begin Again/Chapters/Part 3/06 Have You Seen My Squid?/1 Ammo Knights.md

 Callie slid off her sunglasses.
 "I know you've been busy but uh, has Lily come by or passed through the Square in the last 24 hours?"

 Sheldon's eyebrow shot up again.
 "Uhhh... not that I've noticed.
-What's going on?"
+Why, what's going on?"

 She frowned.
 "There's a possibility she's gone missing.
 Nobody's seen her since after her show on Friday night."